ivanlin69/SeaBattleSolo/README.md

 Ships cannot overlap each other or extend off the grid edges.
 The number and type of ships can be customized if playing in a customizable mode.

 ### Gameplay
-1. **Setup**: At the start of the game, the program automatically places the ships on the grid.
+1. **Setup**: At the start of the game, the program automatically places the ships on the grid(1 Carrier, 1 Battleship, 2 Destroyers, 3 Submarines and 4 Patrol Boats in the standard mode).
 The placement is random but adheres to the rules of non-overlapping and within the grid bounds.
 2. **Playing**: The player takes turns guessing coordinates on the grid to find and hit the ships.
 Each guess is marked on the grid: hits are marked with an "x" and misses with an "-".
 3. **Sinking Ships**: When all the squares that a ship occupies have been hit, that ship is considered sunk.
 The game notifies the player when a ship has been sunk and the ship will be marked marked with an "s".